 Rich and decadent, these truly are EASY Chocolate Truffles!
-Perfect for a delicious treat, Valentine’s Day, or give as a gift.
+Perfect for a delicious treat, Valentine’s Day, or to give as a gift.

 Why this Recipe is Best